alleyinteractive/wp-rest-api-guard/readme.txt

 ## Usage

 The WordPress REST API is generally very public and can share a good deal of information with the internet anonymously.
 This plugin aims to make it easier to restrict access to the REST API for your WordPress site.

+Out of the box the plugin can:

+- Disable anonymous access to the REST API.
+- Restrict and control anonymous access to the REST API by namespace, path, etc.

 ### Settings Page

 The plugin can be configured via the Settings page (`Settings -> REST API Guard`) or via the relevant filter.

 ![Screenshot of plugin settings screen](https://user-images.githubusercontent.com/346399/194411352-aa05e939-3fd1-4e37-a3d5-276c1c5c288f.png)

 ### Preventing Access to User Information (`wp/v2/users`)

 By default, the plugin will restrict anonymous access to the users endpoint.
 This can be prevented in the plugin's settings or via code:

 	add_filter( 'rest_api_guard_allow_user_access', fn () => true );

 ### Preventing Access to Index (`/`) or Namespace Endpoints (`wp/v2`)

-To prevent anonymous users from browing your site and discovering what plugins/post types are setup, the plugin restricts access to the index (`/`) and namespace (`wp/v2`) endpoints.
+To prevent anonymous users from browsing your site and discovering what plugins/post types are setup, the plugin restricts access to the index (`/`) and namespace (`wp/v2`) endpoints.
 This can be prevented in the plugin's settings or via code:

 	// Allow index access.
 	add_filter( 'rest_api_guard_allow_index_access', fn () => true );